 The Paleo diet plan encourages eating plenty of anti-inflammatory foods, such as fruits, vegetables, nuts and seeds.
 Fruits and vegetables are high in antioxidants, which help neutralize the harmful free radicals that contribute to inflammation in the body.
 Meanwhile, nuts and seeds tend to be high in anti-inflammatory omega-3 fatty acids.

 Reducing inflammation can also be beneficial in reducing symptoms of inflammatory or autoimmune conditions, such as rheumatoid arthritis, lupus or ulcerative colitis.

 4. Boosts Satiety

-The Paleo diet plan puts the emphasis on packing in plenty of heart-healthy fats and proteins into your diet, which can help support satiety and reduce appetite.
+Paleo eating puts the emphasis on packing in plenty of heart-healthy fats and proteins into your meals, which can help support satiety and reduce appetite.

 Furthermore, the Paleo diet plan limits foods like refined grains and processed foods that are typically digested very quickly, leading to spikes and crashes in blood sugar levels as well as increased levels of hunger.